 Andrew has particular expertise in fraud and financial crime for both the prosecution and defence.
 These include mortgage, VAT, financial services, investment fraud and fraudulent trading.
-He receives instructions for advice pre-charge by the Serious Fraud Division (SFD), the Marine Management Organisation (MMO) and other regulatory bodies, including National Trading Standards.
+He receives instructions for advice pre-charge by the Specialist Fraud Division (SFD), the Marine Management Organisation (MMO) and other regulatory bodies, including National Trading Standards.

 Areas of Practice

-Instructed in 2014 by NMO to provide pre-charge advice in the first prosecution of a business directly connected to illegal, unreported and unregulated (IUU) fishing off West Coast of Africa.
+Instructed in 2014 by MMO to provide pre-charge advice in the first prosecution of a business directly connected to illegal, unreported and unregulated (IUU) fishing off West Coast of Africa.
 Complex international and domestic law issues involved.

 R v Baston and Others